SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 ### Bare metal vs RTOS?
 There is a bare metal option in Mbed 5 and 6 that will use less flash / RAM but isn't able to use all functionality as it isn't an RTOS.
 It seems to be recommended as the migration path for Mbed 2 applications, or for using lower-end microcontrollers (eg F103C8 tier stuff).
 Details [here](https://os.mbed.com/docs/mbed-os/v6.15/bare-metal/index.html).

+### What vendors have good mbed support?
+As far as I can tell, the vendors with the best Mbed support are
+- STMicro
+- NXP
+- Cypress (probably - The PSoC 6 Wifi/BT has a decent number of examples [here](https://iotexpert.com/mouser-psoc-6-wifi-bt-mbed-l1-developer-resources/)).
+Incidentally the PSoC 6 wifi / BT seems like great value for getting Wifi, Bluetooth, 2M flash, 1M SRAM, and M4 150Mhz, and a bunch of built in IO.
+- Maxim (probably - haven't found much discussion)
+- (up to Mbed 5.15) Nordic, who have now discontinued Mbed in favour of Zephyr

+Check in the boards list that it [supports OS 6.15](https://os.mbed.com/platforms/?q=&Mbed+OS+support=Mbed+OS+6.15) (or whatever is the latest version now).

 # Other tutorials / resources